SOAR-Lab/agent-traj-visualization/README.md

 - relations from previous grouped units
 - relations to later grouped units
 - the full text content for all member steps

+Derived action summaries and file-mention context for grouped iterations are currently hidden by default.

 ## Relationship Metrics